haacked/haacked.com/_posts/2022/2022-07-08-display-template-tag-helper.md

 ![Conversation with Keith where he nerd snipes me into building a display for tag helper](https://user-images.githubusercontent.com/19977/178084800-cb7e5127-6129-48fc-aa02-e60e092cb598.png)

 Display Templates?
 Now there's a name I haven't heard in a long time.
 As a refresher, [Display and Editor Templates](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/display-templates?view=aspnetcore-6.0) were first introduced as part of ASP.NET MVC.
 You could place partial views in the `Views/Shared/DisplayTemplates` folder (as well as a Controller specific subfolder) named after the type that the partial view is meant to render.
-So if you wanted all your booleans rendered in a particular way, You'd add a `Boolear.cshtml` partial view.
+So if you wanted all your booleans rendered in a particular way, You'd add a `Boolean.cshtml` partial view.
 Then make sure to call the `Html.DisplayFor(m => m.BooleanProperty)` helper.

 Now you may think I'm being a bit precious with my complaint about the lack of a non-declarative way to call a display template.
 And you're right, I am precious.